Caister Roman Site: Description

 At the time of its construction, the site of the fort would have been on the north side of an estuary, with a pebbled street from the fort's south gate leading a short distance to a harbour or docks.
 In around AD 260 a fort at Burgh Castle was constructed on the opposite side of the estuary, with both forts probably serving to protect Roman shipping in the estuary.

 Between 1951 and 1955, a section of the fort was excavated with the main structures left exposed, including part of the south gate, the western section of the south wall perimeter defences, building foundations, and main road.
 The remainder of the site, approximately 3.15 ha now lies under modern housing.

 Inside the current visitor entrance is a large defensive ditch, the innermost of a series of ditches around the fort, part of the south gate, and to the left of the gate the remains of a small rectangular guard chamber.

 Just to the north of the south wall, and on a roughly east–west alignment are the remains of a building of approximately 45 m in length with at least six rooms of unequal size, and a further wing of the building extends northwards at the western end.
 On the southern side is a parallel wall which could be part of a portico, and perhaps would have served also to retain the inner face of the earthen bank behind the south wall of the fort.
 The second room from the west contains an example of a hypocaust heated floor.
 On the north side of the building is a corridor running along the southern and south eastern sides of a rectangular courtyard beyond.
 It is likely that the building was in use during the later third and fourth centuries AD and likely to have served various domestic and industrial functions at different times.
 There is evidence that the building was severely damaged by fire in the later fourth century.
 Within the courtyard area are parts of other possibly earlier buildings, which include for various structures and the remains of a corn-drying kiln and a water tank.

 During the original archaeological digs, this building had been incorrectly interpreted as either a hotel or seamen's hostel, and it was also assumed that the building north of here was a brothel, however since then both buildings have been reinterpreted as forming part of the original fort.

-Following the Roman occupation, the site remained unoccupied until the Middle and Late Saxon periods (between 650-850 and 850-1066 AD), until a settlement was established near the centre of the fort.
-To the south of the fort a large Saxon cemetery has been excavated.
+Following the Roman occupation, the site remained unoccupied until the Middle and Late Anglo-Saxon periods (between 650-850 and 850-1066 AD), until a settlement was established near the centre of the fort.
+To the south of the fort a large Anglo-Saxon cemetery has been excavated.

 Today (2012) the remains of the fort are open free of charge to the public by English Heritage.